What is a pineapple bun?

 At cafés, the pineapple bun is most often served warm with a thick slice of cold butter in the middle (bolo yau; 菠萝油) alongside a cup of Hong Kong’s famous milk tea.
-Additional pineapple bun variations include versions with custard, coconut, red bean or char siu fillings.
+Additional variations include versions with custard, coconut, red bean or char siu fillings.

 Did you know…?

 - In 2014, the Hong Kong Government recognised the pineapple bun-making technique as a valuable traditional craftsmanship skill, listing it in the Intangible Cultural Heritage Inventory of Hong Kong.

 - First appearing in the 1940s, the precise origin of the pineapple bun is unknown.
 Its history might be tied to that of its cousin, the Mexico bun, thought to have been developed around the same time by Chinese Mexicans as a tribute to the concha, a sweet Mexican bread.

 - Many recipes call for ammonia powder, which results in an extra-cracked and crispy topping owing to the crystallisation properties of the powder.
 Edible ammonia powder has a powerful and unpleasant aroma, but this evaporates when used in dry baking.

 - In Hong Kong, there’s a popular cartoon character called McDull, and he appears in the 2004 film McDull, Prince de la Bun (菠蘿油王子 – the literal translation is “the prince of the pineapple bun with butter”).
 His cap is a chequered pineapple bun topping, complete with a crown resembling golden butter.